 There might be “plenty of fish in the sea”, but none taste as good as those from the Mediterranean!
 After a refreshing dip, eat and drink like a local on the Greek Islands!
 Just walk right over to the nearest seaside taverna and have your pick from the catch of the day buried under a pile of ice.
 On the Greek Islands, you will definitely find fresh seafood cooked in a way that Greek islanders know best; charcoal grilled octopus or fresh out of the water sea bream; fried red mullets or kalamari; shrimp in tomato sauce, lobster or clam pasta… the list is endless.
 But don’t forget the ouzo!
 Because nothing goes better with seafood under the Greek sun and a view of that Aegean blue than a tantalizing ouzo on the rocks!

-If you are one of the lucky travelers to be visiting the island of Santorini, be prepare for a gastronomical revelation!
+If you are one of the lucky travelers to be visiting the island of Santorini, be prepared for a gastronomical revelation!
 The island’s volcanic ash soil produces one-of-a-kind cherry tomatoes, prized fava beans, wild capers and some of the best wine on the planet!
 World-famous since the Middle Ages, Santorini wines need no introduction.
 So, uncork the flavors of Santorini and say cheers to all your senses on a Santorini Island - 5 Senses tour designed to reveal the secrets of the island’s carefully selected wineries; a banquet of tastes and flavors that only Santorini can present its visitors!

 Let’s face it!
 Mykonos without a local guide is like “soup without salt!”
 Sure, there are dozens of things to see and do (and shop!) but for an authentic culinary experience, don’t get lost in the maze.
 Only someone who knows can show you how to eat and drink like a local on the Greek Islands!
 For a start, there’s nothing like fresh out-of-the-oven phyllo pie from a true Mykonian bakery, just to kick off your tour of the highlights of Mykonos Town.
 And who doesn’t love cheese, right?
 Well, the good news is that Mykonos has its own dairy factory which makes, among other cheese, a kopanisti, a pungent, peppery cheese spread, which is to die for!
 And to end it like a true local, an ice-cold beer on a hot summer day straight from the tap!
 Liberate the Giants buried under the rocks for centuries by Hercules at the Mykonos Brewing Company with a Mikònu Pale Ale fit for heroes!